emasab/shelltile/README.md

 **Detailed explanation:**

 Before when using the screen borders only a move and resize was made, instead if holding Ctrl you could group windows together.
-Now you can still group windows with Ctrl, but they are grouped when you use the screen borders too (if a valid tiling can be generated with the topmost window already edge-tiled)
+Now you can still group windows with Ctrl, but they are grouped when you use the screen borders too (if a valid tiling can be generated with the topmost window already edge-tiled).
+You can disable the new behavior in the extension setting.

 ### Example of tiling with multiple windows (holding CTRL)